-It was Day 6 of our South Dakota Road Trip.
-That morning, we checked out of Airbnb in Hill City, SD, drove to Cheyenne Crossing for a delicious breakfast (Foodie Travelers, check out Restaurant Roundup for a detailed review of Cheyenne Crossing).
-Then, we headed to Lead, SD to visit the Black Hills Mining Museum.
-We enjoyed our time at the museum so much that Buddy and I are sharing the Top 3 reasons you should visit the Black Hills Mining Museum.
+We visited the Black Hills Mining Museum on day 6 of our South Dakota Road Trip.
+That morning, we checked out of cabin in Hill City, SD, drove to Cheyenne Crossing for a delicious breakfast.
+After that, we headed to Lead, SD to visit the Black Hills Mining Museum.
+We ended the day at Devil’s Tower in Wyoming.

-The Black Hills Mining Museum is located at 323 W. Main St U.S. 85 in Lead, South Dakota.
-The Museum is open May-September and in the winter by reservation only.
 There is ample free street parking near the museum.
 Parking was easy to find on a Wednesday in July.
-We parked only a few steps from the museum’s entrance, which was especially helpful because it was raining when we arrived!
+We parked only a few steps from the museum’s entrance.
+This was especially helpful because it was raining when we arrived!

 Top 3 Reasons You Should Visit the Black Hills Mining Museum